New Big Money Means Selecta Biosciences Inc. (SELB) Investors Could Reap Benefit

 Selecta Biosciences Inc. (SELB): Who are the competitors?

-The company’s main competitors (and peers) include Pieris Pharmaceuticals Inc. (PIRS) that is trading -11.07% down over the past 12 months.
-Short interest in the company’s stock has risen 3.61% from the last report on Mar 30, 2021 to stand at a total of 6.68 million short shares sold with a short interest ratio of 5.43.
+The company’s main competitors (and peers) include Pieris Pharmaceuticals Inc. (PIRS) that is trading -20.77% down over the past 12 months.
+Short interest in the company’s stock has fallen -1.04% from the last report on Apr 14, 2021 to stand at a total of 6.81 million short shares sold with a short interest ratio of 7.39.